The average GP appointment is booked for 10 minutes, you can use the information below to ensure you get the most out of your appointment.

 Can I request either a telephone or video appointment?

 Yes, it can be your choice if you would prefer a telephone or video consultation.
-If you choose a video consultation then we recommend that you familiarize yourself with how to start these once you receive your text message or email link (see our patient information leaflet “Starting a video consultation with your GP (using florey.accurx.com”).
+If you choose a video consultation then we recommend that you familiarise yourself with how to start these once you receive your text message or email link.

 Can I still come to the surgery?